American Radio Journal's Air Staff

 Host

 He began his career as a broadcast and print journalist, served as Political Director of the Republican State Committee of Pennsylvania, Chief of Staff to State Senator Earl Baker, and as Executive Assistant to the Attorney General of Pennsylvania.
-He currently serves in elective office as Chairman of the Lower Paxton Township Board of Supervisors, and previously served as a Dauphin County Commissioner.
+He previously served as a Dauphin County Commissioner, and as Chairman of the Lower Paxton Township Board of Supervisors.
 He was the Republican Party’s nominee for Pennsylvania State Treasurer in 1992.

-He is Chairman of the board of directors of the Pennsylvania Manufacturers’ Association (PMA) and the PMA Foundation; Chairman of the Citizens Alliance of Pennsylvania (CAP); board member of the Foundation for Free Enterprise Education; board member at the Allegheny Institute for Public Policy in Pittsburgh; board member of the Colonial Park Rotary Club Foundation; a member of the Republican State Committee of Pennsylvania; and is a Director Emeritus of the Pennsylvania Association of Nonprofit Organizations (PANO).
+He is Chairman of the board of directors of the Pennsylvania Manufacturers’ Association (PMA) and the PMA Foundation; board member of the Citizens Alliance of Pennsylvania (CAP); board member of the Foundation for Free Enterprise Education; board member at the Allegheny Institute for Public Policy in Pittsburgh; and a member of the Republican State Committee of Pennsylvania.
 Mr. Henry is a member of New Hope Brethren in Christ church in Lower Paxton Township and is a past president of the Colonial Park Rotary Club.
 He is a graduate of Gannon University in Erie, Pennsylvania.
-He is married to Carol Lynn Henry, and they have three sons.
+He is married to Carol Lynn Henry, and they have three sons and eight grandchildren.

 Contributors